Moocar/logback-gelf/README.md

-- `me.moocar.logbackgelf.GelfAppender` has been removed and replaced with `me.moocar.logbackgelf.GelfUDPAppender` and `me.moocar.logback.net.SocketEncoderAppender` (all non transport information configuration is now under the `GelfLayout` Layout
+- `me.moocar.logbackgelf.GelfAppender` has been removed and replaced with `me.moocar.logbackgelf.GelfUDPAppender` and `me.moocar.logback.net.SocketEncoderAppender` (all non transport configuration is now under the `GelfLayout` Layout)
 - **graylog2ServerHost** is now `GelfUDPAppender.remoteHost` or
   `SocketEncoderAppender.remoteHost`
 - **graylog2ServerPort** is now `GelfUDPAppender.port` or